commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer shipment:ship ID`

-Send this attribute if you want to mark this shipment as shipped..
+Send this attribute if you want to mark this shipment as shipped.

 ```
 USAGE